 Not wishing to put you off in any way but remember if you live in the UK you have a legal obligation under the Animal Welfare Act 2006 which states that …

 1The Chicken House.
-Once your mind is made up that chickens are for you, the next step is to think about housing.
+Once your mind is made up that chickens are for you and you can take good care of them, the next step is to think about housing.

 A chicken coop is probably the most expensive thing you will buy and there are many different designs on the market.